What is an eye socket fracture?

-- motor vehicle accidents
+- Car accidents

-- sports injuries
+- Sports injuries

 What are the symptoms?

-- double vision
+- Decreased vision or double vision

 How is it diagnosed?

-- an exam using a special microscope (a slit lamp) to look closely at your eye
+- An exam using a microscope with a light attached, called a slit lamp, to look closely at the front and back of your eye

-- an exam with drops and special lenses to look into the back of your eye (a dilated exam)
+- An exam using drops to enlarge, or dilate, your pupils and a light to look into the back of your eyes

-- measurements to check the position of the injured eye compared with the normal eye
+- Measurements to check the position of the injured eye compared with the normal eye

 How is it treated?

-- whether the eye is sunken in
+- Your eye is sunken in.

 How can I take care of myself?